A note from the CEO

 The new extensions of the M4 and M8 opened in January 2023 and are saving motorists up to 40 minutes off a journey between Mascot and Parramatta.

 WestConnex has created more than 31,000 jobs, and is providing traineeships for Sydney workers, leaving a skills legacy that will set the city up for future infrastructure projects.

 WestConnex is not just about roads, it is delivering an additional 18 hectares of open space for the community, more than a million trees, shrubs and plants, as well as 23km of new and improved cycleways and walkways.

-Now, as we continue operating the M4, commence operating the M8 and continue construction of the vital M4-M5 Link that will connect the two ̶ we are thrilled to be delivering this once in a generation project for the city we love, and we look forward to Sydneysiders benefitting for decades to come.
+Now, as we operate the M4, M8, M5 East and the new extensions of the M4 and M8, we are thrilled to have delivered this once in a generation project for the city we love, and we look forward to Sydneysiders benefitting for decades to come.